Withdrawal and leave of absence

-- If you hold a student visa and have not yet enrolled, you still require a Letter of Release during the first six months of your intended principal course before accepting an offer from another provider.
+- If you hold a student visa and have not yet enrolled, you still require a Release during the first six months of your intended principal course before accepting an offer from another provider.

-How to apply
+How to apply:

 - Send your release or any other related queries to firstname.lastname@example.org.

-If you want to change universities after the first six months of your course, you do not need a Letter of Release from La Trobe University once you have completed the first six months of you course.
-You will need to complete a Discontinuation of Studies Form and have it approved by LTI and your college.
+‘If you want to change universities after the first six months of your course, you do not need a Letter of Release from La Trobe University once the six months have been completed.
+You will need to complete a Discontinuation of Enrolment Form and have it approved by La Trobe International and your college.